keyboard_arrow_left Return to Resource Center

 How to Design a Shade Sail – What to Consider

-purple, green and yellow shade sails
+An image of purple, green and yellow shade sails.

 • Ideally, any one side of a shade sail should not be longer than 30–35 feet.
 Larger sails up to 70 feet are possible, but can be difficult to build and install as they require very large posts and footings.